You are here

-ICBSSHOW offers matchmaking to registered conference attendees as an added opportunity to meet with buyers in special, pre-scheduled one-on-one meetings on Wednesday, August 21.
+ICBSSHOW offers matchmaking to registered conference attendees as an added opportunity to meet with buyers in special, pre-scheduled one-on-one meetings.

 Procurement Matchmaking "matches" small company "sellers" with participating "buyers" from government agencies and large businesses.

-These buyers and sellers will be available for a series of one-on-one meetings that occur throughout the day in a special matchmaking meeting room.
+These buyers and sellers will be available for a series of one-on-one meetings that occur throughout the day.

 1. Make sure all of your company agency and prime contractor registrations are up-to-date and complete; that includes the System for Award Management (SAM) at www.sam.gov If your business is minority-owned, woman-owned, veteran-owned or located in a historically underutilized business zone (HUBZone) there may be a certification for you, learn more about these certifications and if you qualify!